Tiffany Haddish On CBS' 'Kids Say The Darndest Things': 'The Children Are Hilarious, Insightful & A Little Too Grown'

 (CBS Local)– May is a big month for Tiffany Haddish.
-The actor and comedian is hosting “Kids Say The Darndest Things” on CBS, which premieres Wednesday, May 5 at 8pm EST/PST and she also has a new movie with Billy Crystal called “Here Today” that comes out on Friday, May 7.
+The actor and comedian is hosting “Kids Say The Darndest Things” on CBS, which premieres tonight at 8pm EST/PST and she also has a new movie with Billy Crystal called “Here Today” that comes out on Friday, May 7.

-CBS Local’s DJ Sixsmith caught up with Haddish to discuss what it was like to host the show, working with Billy Crystal and how “Girls Trip” changed the trajectory of her career in Hollywood.READ MORE: American Families Plan: What's In It, And How Could It Put Money In Your Pocket?
+CBS Local’s DJ Sixsmith caught up with Haddish to discuss what it was like to host the show, working with Billy Crystal and how “Girls Trip” changed the trajectory of her career in Hollywood.READ MORE: WATCH LIVE: Pennsylvania Gov. Tom Wolf To Join PSU Football Coach James Franklin To Discuss Importance Of Receiving COVID-19 Vaccine

 “We need all the funny we can get because it’s a situation out there,” said Haddish.
 “The experience has been really good.
 I don’t know if it is because of COVID, but these kids are super smart.
 I don’t know if it’s because they have access to phones or if they don’t know what an encyclopedia is, but they are five times more advanced than I ever was.
 Some of them are smarter than me, let’s be honest.
 They’re really funny.
 This show is not about me, it’s about these kids.
 I like to share the platform and hear their point of view on the world.
 It’s really important to listen to our children.
 They’re hilarious, insightful and a little too grown.”